Coronavirus latest: German reproduction rate spikes 60% in a day | DW | 21.06.2020

 Figures released by the Robert Koch Institute for infectious diseases on Sunday said the average four-day reproduction rate jumped from 1.79 on Saturday, to 2.88.
 The 7-day 'r' value, which tends to fluctuate less dramatically, increased from 1.55 on Saturday to 2.03 on Sunday.

-The institute stressed that the increases were mainly due to local outbreaks in the state of North Rhine-Westphalia, where hundreds of workers at a meat-processing plant were recently found to have been infected.
+The institute stressed that the increases were mainly due to local outbreaks in the state of North Rhine-Westphalia, where more than 1,300 workers at a meat-processing plant were recently found to have been infected.

 "Further developments need to be monitored closely during the upcoming days, especially in regard to whether case numbers are increasing outside of outbreak contexts," the institute said in its daily report.